pantheon-systems/documentation/source/docs/articles/wordpress/clone-a-wordpress-site-with-duplicator-plugin.md

 4. Select the **File** option, and upload the .zip file.
 5. Click **Import Site**.

 The import process will create and deploy a new site based on the file you uploaded.
-If there are issues, see [Importing an Existing Site to Pantheon](/docs/articles/sites/create/importing-an-existing-site/) for possible solutions, or open a support ticket from your Dashboard.
+If there are issues, see [Migrate Sites on Pantheon](/docs/articles/sites/migrate) for possible solutions, or open a support ticket from your Dashboard.
 Be sure to include any error messages or relevant information.